csci-e-29/0000aa-pset-0-starter/README.md

 * Demonstrate mastery of basic python syntax (functions, classes, etc)
 * Track development history with Git/GitHub
-* Set up a CI/CD pipeline using Travis-CI to hold ourselves accountable
+* Set up a CI/CD pipeline using Github Actions to hold ourselves accountable
 * Measure code quality with testing and Code Climate
 * Build a working and repeatable Python environment

 ### Submission Checklist

 * Build badges updated above
-* Code passes tests in Travis on Master Branch
+* Code passes tests in Github Actions on Master Branch
 * Address any major code quality issues on Code Climate
 * Code is auto formatted with [black](https://black.readthedocs.io/en/stable/)
 * You have added relevant test cases and suites